BiDAlab/UWF4DR-Benchmark/src/README.md

 Typical usage of the code in `src/` follows this workflow:

 1. Obtain authorized access to the official UWF4DR dataset.
-2. Reconstruct the experimental splits using the scripts provided in `prepare_splits`.
+2. Reconstruct the experimental splits using the scripts provided in `prepare_splits/`.
 3. Download pretrained model weights from the external hosting location.
 4. Evaluate the models using the scripts provided in `eval/`.